-7.2 Invitational Tender
+8.3 Invitational Tender

 When the issuance of a Public Request for Tender is deemed to be less efficient and effective than inviting qualified suppliers to submit bids.
 A minimum of three suppliers is recommended, although inviting more than three suppliers to bid is preferred.
 This requirement shall be waived in the case of goods or services that can only be provided by fewer than three suppliers due to unique specifications or specialized services.
+An Invitational Tender should only be issued in exceptional circumstances.